Second grader is making a big impact on animal adoption in Mason County

 The page already has more than 100 members, and Jessi Hall, who is a dog warden at the Mason County Animal Shelter said the page is already making a big impact on adoptions and interest.

-“When he talks about the animals on the video, if you have watched the videos, you can tell he is interested and his interest peaks other people’s interest,” said Hall.
+“When he talks about the animals on the video, if you have watched the videos, you can tell he is interested and his interest piques other people’s interest,” said Hall.

 “Newspaper. . . shredded newspaper is huge here at the shelter, and they are helping get the word out,” said Hall.